 17 Bayesian factor analysis assumes the same likelihood function as the traditional frequentist approach.
 It uses prior information to overcome the rotational invariance problem, typically by assuming, a priori, that at least one loading is strictly positive (or negative).
 Factor loadings generated by Bayesian factor analysis can be interpreted in the same way that one interprets loadings estimated through frequentist methods.
 We use the Bayesian approach here because it allows us to incorporate measurement error in the manifest variables, which themselves were estimated using Bayesian methods, into the model.
 Specifically, we start with hundreds of simulated draws from the posterior distributions of the manifest variables.
-Using vague priors, we fit the Bayesian factor model to each draw (i.e., one draw from the posterior of each manifest variable, covering every country-year), using Markov chain Monte Carlo (MCMC) methods to simulate a few hundred draws from the posterior of the factor model for that set of manifest variable draws, essentially averaging across uncertainty in the manifest variables.
+Using vague priors, we fit the Bayesian factor model to each draw (i.e., one draw from the posterior of each manifest variable, covering every country-year), using Markov chain Monte Carlo (MCMC) methods to simulate a few hundred draws from the posterior of the factor model for that set of manifest variable draws.
+We then combine the posterior draws from every run of the factor model, and compute parameter estimates from this full set of draws, essentially averaging across uncertainty in the manifest variables.